stevenbruns/stevenbruns/README.md

 - 👋 Hi, I’m @stevenbruns.
 - 👀 I’m interested in react, vue, laravel and python.
 - 🌱 I’m currently developing a react frontend.
-- 💞️ I’m looking to collaborate on any projects you need a help.
+- 💞️ I’m looking to collaborate on any projects you need help.
 - 📫 Let's work together!

 <!---